Health insurance is expensive; not everyone can afford it. However, the Affordable Care Act requires that you have health insurance.

 If you choose to get the premium tax credit in advance, the government sends the money directly to your health insurance company on your behalf.
 You'll never actually lay your hands on the money.
 Your health insurer credits that money toward your cost of health insurance premiums, decreasing how much you'll pay each month.

 If you choose to get the premium tax credit as a tax refund, the money will be included in your refund when you file your taxes.
 This could mean a big tax refund.
-But, you'll pay more each month since you’ll be paying both your share of the premium and the share that would be have been covered by the subsidy if you'd chosen the advanced payment option.
+But, you'll pay more for health insurance each month since you’ll be paying both your share of the premium and the share that would be have been covered by the subsidy if you'd chosen the advanced payment option.
+It will come out even in the end, but if you're low on cash-in-hand, you might find the advance payment option more user-friendly.

 Why Wait Until I File My Taxes To Get the Subsidy?